The hardness of the independence and matching clutter of a graph: The hardness of

 \begin{corollary} If $U\in U_{G}$ and there is a vertex $v\in V(G)\backslash U$ that has only one neighbour $u$ in the set $U$, then all recognizing sets of $U$ contain the vertex $u$. \end{corollary}

+Our next result gives some structural properties of connected graphs $G$, for which any smallest recognizing set of $U\in U_{G}$ has exactly one vertex.

-\begin{lemma} Let $G=(V,E)$ be a connected graph such that for each $U\in U_{G}$ we have $|S_{U}|=1$.Then: \begin{enumerate} \item[(a)] for each $U\in U_{G}$ and its smallest recognizing set $S_U$, the vertex from $S_{U}$ is adjacent to all vertices outside $U$;
+\begin{lemma} Let $G=(V,E)$ be a connected graph such that all smallest recognizing sets of members of $U_{G}$ contain one vertex.
+Then: \begin{enumerate} \item[(a)] for each $U\in U_{G}$ and its smallest recognizing set $S_U$, the vertex from $S_{U}$ is adjacent to all vertices outside $U$;

 \item[(b)] $\min_{U \in U_{G}}|U|+ \Delta(G) =|V(G)|;$